cyclst/CleanArchitecture/samples/TodoLists/README.md

 ### WebUI

 This layer is a single page application based on Angular 14 and ASP.NET Core 7.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
-Therefore only *Startup.cs* should reference Infrastructure.
+Therefore only _Startup.cs_ should reference Infrastructure.

-## Support

-If you are having problems, please let us know by [raising a new issue](https://github.com/jasontaylordev/CleanArchitecture/issues/new/choose).

-## License

-This project is licensed with the [MIT license](LICENSE).